JoepVanlier/FiltherManual/readme.md

 #### Modwheel mode
 In this mode the dynamic variable is directly controlled via the modulation wheel.
 Since modulation wheel data is rather coarse, smoothing options become available once this mode is selected.
 One is linear, the other is exponential.

-_Note: All of the sliders involving time have multipliers, which can be set for longer attack, hold and decay times._
+_Note: All of the sliders involving time have optional multipliers, which can be set for longer attack, hold and decay times._

 ## LFO
 Filter sports a Low Frequency Oscillator (LFO) for modulating other parameters.
 Most LFO variables are self explanatory.
 When enabled, the *MIDI* button makes sure that any incoming MIDI note triggers a reset of the LFO. *Tempo* changes the time axis to a tempo synchronized axis and *Center* centers the LFO around the slider value, rather than setting its maximal extent to the slider value (without it, it moves in the direction of the modulation range).